 - Different things to do with each letter

 - Letter of the week type of learning

 Entertain Your Toddler

 I’m sure you know this by now, but I am a huge fan of sticky notes.
-So when I came across this article using sticky notes that involves a race which also teaches letters, I had to try it for myself.
+So when I came across this article using sticky notes that involve a race which also teaches letters, I had to try it for myself.
 My toddler LOVED it!
 She had so much fun running back and forth.
-Take a look at this easy and mess free activity.
+Take a look at this easy and mess-free activity.

 Karen, from Entertain Your Toddler, also has other activities on her site that I think my toddler would enjoy including:

 Paper Heart Family

 Brenda from Paper Heart Family first explains on her Alphabet Recognition post ” There are things that HAVE to happen in order for it to be a good experience for both parent and child”.
 Some things I liked on her site were:

 - She has a free 5-day step-by-step plan to help you start to teach your child letters